DevEzro/tloz-api/README.md

 pytest -s -v --disable-pytest-warnings path/to/test_main.py
 ```

-To understand the command bellow:
+To understand the command above:
 ```
 -s: shows all aoutputs
 -v: makes outputs more verbose